abhicmraja/vsd-rrstp/docs/README.md

 - **vCPU:** 4

 ### Alternative Setup
-While VMs are user-friendly, they split resources between macOS and Ubuntu, which can impact performance.
+While VMs are user-friendly, they split resources between Windows/macOS and Ubuntu, which can impact performance.
 Hence dual-booting Ubuntu, allows direct hardware access without virtualization overhead.

 #### For Apple Silicon Macs
 Follow this step-by-step tutorial by YouTuber kskroyal for installation: